maoschanz/drawing/CONTRIBUTING.md

 Use a text editor or [an adequate app](https://flathub.org/apps/details/org.gnome.Gtranslator) to translate the strings of this `.po` file.

+Concerning the "original version" in english: i'm **not** a native english speaker, so there might be mistakes.
+If you find incorrect english labels, please report an issue about it.

+##### Comments

 There are comments in the file to give context helping you to translate some strings, please take them into account.

->Example of something translators can't guess so it's written in the comments: since this app is a clone of MS Paint, `Paint;` (untranslated) has to be in the list of keywords for finding the app in searchable menus or software centers.
+Example of something translators can't guess so it's written in the comments: since this app is a clone of MS Paint, `Paint;` (untranslated) has to be in the list of keywords for finding the app in searchable menus or software centers.

+##### Accelerators

 When words have an underscore in them, it defines a keyboard accelerator working with the <kbd>Alt</kbd> key: for example, if the english-speaking user uses a layout with a menu-bar, pressing <kbd>Alt</kbd>+<kbd>F</kbd> will open the `_File` menu.

-In translations, the underscore can be on another character, but translators should take into account that 2 labels activatable at the same time can't share the same accelerator.
+In translations, the underscore can be on another character of the word, but translators should take into account that 2 labels activatable at the same time can't share the same accelerator.

-Concerning the "original version" in english: i'm **not** a native english speaker, so there might be mistakes.
-If you find incorrect english labels, please report an issue about it.
+Example: `Édi_tion` and `Ou_tils` can't work, but `É_dition` and `Ou_tils` can
+work.

+Also, the character should be accessible easily from the keyboard layouts of your language.

 ### Submitting your translation